inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 ## PHASE 2 - Run ETL (without configuring anything yet)

-Run without any commands...
+Run without any commands to see what options we may have...

 ```
 ts-node src/index.ts
 ```

-Run with the 'runEtl' command...
+Run with the 'runEtl' command, but no arguments yet...

 ```
 ts-node src/index.ts runEtl